FlowRunner-AI/docs/automations/content/flow-editing/floweditor.md

     ![delete analytics confirmation](../images/edit-version-analytics.png)

     This message informs you that editing this version will lead to the deletion of all collected analytics data associated with it.
 The need to delete analytics data arises because any version modifications in the Flow Editor alter the internal model of the flow, rendering the existing analytics data irrelevant.
-Consequently, Backendless Automations requires your confirmation before proceeding with the changes to ensure you are aware of the implications of editing a live flow version.
+Consequently, FlowRunner™ requires your confirmation before proceeding with the changes to ensure you are aware of the implications of editing a live flow version.

 ## Editor Canvas